Aging and Disability Resource Centers (ADRC)

 Learn more about Wisconsin's mental health programs, services, and facilities.

 Learn how to request Department of Health Services public records, as authorized under Wisconsin public records law, Wis.
 Stat. §§ 19.31-19.39.

 Power of Attorney Forms

-The Wisconsin Department of Health Services has forms available online so you can authorize others to make health decisions on your behalf if you cannot.
+Find online forms so you can authorize others to make health decisions on your behalf if you cannot.